Hahn-Schickard/STAG-frontpage/features.md

 title: Features
 permalink: /features/
 ---

-STAG as a software system is characterised by application features as well as technical features, which are summerised in the following listing:
 ## Application Features:
 1. **Simple application**
 The most important goal of STAG is its ease of use.
 The sensor developer himself should have no or as little effort as possible to connect a sensor to STAG and thus also to the IT world.
 A sensor should register with STAG and then automatically become visible to the IT world via the interface and thus accessible to other systems.